sarcars/FinalProject/README.md

 # US Colleges and University Comparison

-There are many factors to consider when choosing a college or University.
+There are many factors to consider when choosing a College or University.
 How are schools the same?
 How are they different?
 How are they comparable?

 For this project, we choose to look at U.S. college admission information as it provided considerable datasets.
 We used a clustering models to determine the best predictions for our data.
 In order to conduct this predictive modeling endeavor, we sourced our data from [Kaggle.com](https://www.kaggle.com/datasets/samsonqian/college-admissions) which featured a csv file with information from 2010 to 2014